nut-code-monkey/LocalChat/README.md

 ## License

 This project is provided as-is for demonstration purposes.
-Add your preferred license here.